-The existing number of ECE classrooms4 and the classrooms gap in public schools will be added in cells C67:D72 for single grade classrooms and in cells H67:I72 for multigrade classrooms using the official statistics from government sources.
+The existing number of ECE classrooms4 and the classrooms gap in public schools will be added in cells C69:D74 for single-grade classrooms and in cells H69:I74 for multigrade classrooms using the official statistics from government sources.
 For multigrade classrooms, only enter the existing multigrade classrooms in public schools.
 The gaps column will automatically fill and will be equal to the number of existing multigrade classrooms (as at least one additional classroom is needed in all of these).
-The model assumes that classroom construction will be done by government in public schools only.
-For other schools, grants mechanism has been used in the tool.
-In case grants are not given in a particular country's context, all the relevant values should be made zero.